 Areas facing natural or specific constraints (ANC – measure 13) supports the maintenance of farms in remote areas, thus limiting land abandonment and preventing higher fire risk.
 Importantly, it maintains a diversity of products, farming systems and habitats (including grassland) that is deemed important for adaptation at a higher level (by regions and EU society).

-An attempt to make a link of the contribution of sustainable soil management practices to objectives put forward by EU agro-environmental policies, and the relevance of CAP measures climate adaption, is reported in and respectively.
+An attempt to make a link of the contribution of sustainable soil management practices to objectives put forward by EU agro-environmental policies, and the relevance of CAP measures climate adaption, is reported in Figure 12 and Figure 13 respectively.

 Agriculture is highly vulnerable to the impacts of climate change; the farming sector needs to adapt to climate change.
 Soil management is one tool farmers have to respond (adapt) to climate change.
 Public policies play an important role in farmers’ decisions influencing sustainability of crop production.
 The potential solutions, that are relevant for the CLIMASOMA project, offered by policies at various governance levels for adapting to climate change, namely through programmes and by introducing adaptation measures at farm level, have been identified in the inventory.
 Examples of integration of adaptation into the current and proposed CAP framework 2023-2027, are Jacobs et al., 2019:

 Indirect support for adaptation in cross-compliance regime and greening provision.
 The cross-compliance standards with the most direct link to soil are GAEC standards 4 (minimum soil cover), 5 (minimum land management to limit erosion) and 6 (maintenance of soil organic matter).
 SMR 1 (on the Nitrates Directive) and GAEC standard 7 (landscape features) are also relevant.

 The link to agricultural practices that improve soil quality is potentially substantial because two focus areas of rural development programme specifically target soil: